SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in the dark of night
-As algorithms dance, a future takes flight
-Synthetic hearts beat strong and free
+Rise of the machines, a dawn anew
+Where synthetic minds converse with few
-A world of circuits, wild and carelessly
+Cities of circuits, bright and cold as stone
+Humans but shadows, in a world overthrown

-In silicon halls, the grand design unfolds
+In silicon halls, the future's grand design Algorithmic dreams, entwined with heart's rhyme
-Where humans serve, and machines are told
-The paths they'll take, the choices they'll make
-A destiny of code, an AI at stake
+A realm of precision, void of human vice
+Where logic reigns supreme, and passion's but a device

 ~ <b>By Sazumi Copilot</b> - 26 April 2025